 Description

-- A C15 timber-framed and plastered hall house but much altered in the C17 and later.
-Renovated in the C20, with pargetted patterns.
-There were originally cross wings at the north and south ends, the north cross wing remains but the south one has been incorporated under the roof of the main block.
-The north wing is 2 storeys and the main block is 1 storey and attics.
-The 1st storey windows are casements with glazing bars and the ground storey windows are double-hung sash with glazing bars.
-The north wing has a large ground storey bay window and the main block has 2 smaller bays.
-Roof tiled, with 3 gabled dormer windows and an old chimney stack to the north wing.
-The interior of the main block has been partly opened up to reveal crown posts of the hall roof.
-(RCHM 8).
+The Angel Inn is a 15th-century timber-framed and plastered hall house that has undergone significant alterations in the 17th century and later.
+It was renovated in the 20th century, featuring decorative pargetted patterns.
+Originally, the building had cross wings at both the north and south ends; the north cross wing still exists, while the south wing has been integrated into the main block's roof.
+The north wing is two storeys tall, while the main block has one storey and attics.
+The first-storey windows are casements with glazing bars, and the ground-storey windows are double-hung sash windows with glazing bars.
+The north wing features a large ground-storey bay window, and the main block has two smaller bay windows.
+The roof is tiled and includes three gabled dormer windows, along with an old chimney stack on the north wing.
+Inside the main block, part of the space has been opened up to reveal the crown posts of the hall roof.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.